revealos/reveal-client/docs/SECURITY.md

 - Network security policies are consistently applied
 - Transport layer can be easily reviewed by security teams

+**Exception:** `ConfigClient` (`packages/client/src/modules/configClient.ts`) uses `fetch` directly for the bootstrap config fetch during SDK initialization.
+This is necessary because ConfigClient must fetch configuration before Transport is created.
+ConfigClient:
+- Validates the config endpoint URL for HTTPS (with localhost exception) before making requests
+- Uses the same security validation functions as the rest of the SDK
+- Only fetches client-safe configuration (no executable code)
+- Falls back gracefully if the fetch fails
+- This is the **only** exception to the "single transport file" rule

 ### 2. No automatic PII collection

 The SDK never reads: